chillaxdev/Gravity-Ball/README.md

 5. Use the linker from the Menu and enable BGI Graphics.
 6. Now time to execute (CTRL + F9)

 You can use your own IDE like Atom, Sublime Text, etc by cross-linking it with command line interface of 16bit compiler and execute the program.
-There are infinitely many ways.
+Feel free to try your own ways.

 ## Note

 There might be small glitches in the game.
 If you found one kindly report it in the issues section.
 One more thing, this ancient compiler doesn't allow us to allocate many heap memory.
 So I was forced to use OOP with normal class instances.
 I've still used Heap for points system.
 Hence there is a limit for storing points.
-Finally, it isin't the best efficient code but I'll make it better in the future versions.

 ## Contact